KSPModdingLibs/KSPCommunityFixes/README.md

 - **PartListTooltipIconSpin** [KSP 1.8.0 - 1.12.3]<br/> Fix editor tooltip part icons not spinning anymore after hovering on a greyed out surface attachable only part while the editor is empty.
 - **[ScatterDistribution](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/41)** [KSP 1.8.0 - 1.12.3]<br/>Fix incorrect terrain scatter distribution when a partial longitude range is defined in the PQSLandControl definition.
 - **[LostSoundAfterSceneSwitch](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/42)** [KSP 1.12.0 - 1.12.3]<br/> Fix audio source not being centered/aligned with the current vessel after scene switches, causing loss of vessel effects audio and random volume or left/right channel weirdness.
+- **[EVAKerbalRecovery](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/43)** [KSP 1.11.0 - 1.12.3]<br/> Fix recovery of EVAing kerbals either causing their inventory to be recovered twice or the science data they carry not being recovered, depending on the EVA kerbal variant/suit.

 #### Quality of Life tweaks